utshomax/postman-docs/src/pages/docs/sending-requests/capturing-request-data/interceptor.md

 > You can't use Interceptor with the [Postman web app](/docs/getting-started/installation-and-updates/#web-limitations).
 Make sure you've installed the [Postman desktop app](/docs/getting-started/installation-and-updates/).

 1. [Download](https://go.pstmn.io/interceptor-download) Interceptor in the Chrome Web Store.
-If you already have the extension, ensure it's version v0.2.26 or later.
+If you already have the extension, ensure it's version v0.2.26 or later.<!--TODO: should we say the new version? -->
 1. Select <img alt="Capture icon" src="https://assets.postman.com/postman-docs/icon-capture.jpg#icon" width="15px"> **Capture requests** in the Postman footer.
 1. On the **Capture requests** window, select the **Via Interceptor** tab.